Surgery in Denver

 A deviated septum is a common condition where the wall that separates your nostrils is off-center, causing one nasal passage to be smaller than the other.
 A severe deviated septum can affect your ability to breathe well and sleep soundly.
-Our team at Advanced ENT & Allergy Center has over 20 years of experience fixing deviated septums with a septoplasty procedure, helping patients experience long-term relief.
+Our team at Advanced ENT & Allergy Center in Denver has over 20 years of experience fixing deviated septums with a septoplasty procedure, helping patients experience long-term relief.

 What is a Deviated Septum and How Can I Fix It?

 The nasal septum is the wall inside of your nose that separates the right and left nostrils.
 This wall is made of bone and cartilage, and helps direct air through the organs in the nose which help filter and warm the air before it reaches the lungs.

 Ideally, the nasal septum is centered, separating your nasal cavities into two equal passageways.
 When the septum is off-center or crooked, one nasal passage is larger than the other – this is called a deviated septum.
 Depending on the severity of this difference, deviated septum symptoms can include:

 - Difficulty breathing through one or both sides of the nose